duycs/duycs.github.io/_posts/2020-04-26-security-web.markdown

 ### 5. Security Misconfiguration
 ##### Scenario
 - Current system: A config file in web application easy to see config admin account like as ```...username = "admin" password = "admin"...```
-- Hacker action: Steal configuration file then use admin account infomation to attract the system.
+- Hacker action: Steal configuration file then use admin account information to attract the system.
 - Result: System be attracted

 ##### Prevent